unibo-dslab-projects/SVS24-GianmariaCasamenti-SVS-RCTA/docs/sections/2_Requirements.md

 # Requirements

-The requirements for the RCTA system are divided into two main categories: functional requirements that describe what the system must do, and non-functional requirements that specify how well the system must perform.
+The requirements for the RCTA system are divided into several categories:

 ---
 ## Business requirements